-At boot time, the systemd network.service does not wait for the hotplug slaves, but for the bond to become ready, which requires at least one available slave.
-When one of the slave interfaces gets removed (unbind from NIC driver, rmmod of the NIC driver or true PCI hotplug remove) from the system, the kernel removes it from the bond automatically.
-When a new card is added to the system (replacement of the hardware in the slot), udev renames it using the bus-based persistent name rule to the name of the slave, and calls ifup for it.
+At boot time, the systemd network.service does not wait for the hotplug bond ports, but for the bond to become ready, which requires at least one available bond port.
+When one of the bond port interfaces gets removed (unbind from NIC driver, rmmod of the NIC driver or true PCI hotplug remove) from the system, the kernel removes it from the bond automatically.
+When a new card is added to the system (replacement of the hardware in the slot), udev renames it using the bus-based persistent name rule to the name of the bond port, and calls ifup for it.
 The ifup call automatically joins it into the bond.

-13.9 Setting Up Team Devices for Network Teaming
+13.9 Setting up team devices for Network Teaming

 The term "link aggregation" is the general term which describes combining (or aggregating) a network connection to provide a logical layer.
 Sometimes you find the terms "channel teaming", "Ethernet bonding", "port truncating", etc. which are synonyms and refer to the same concept.
-This concept is widely known as "bonding" and was originally integrated into the Linux kernel (see Section 13.8, "Setting Up Bonding Devices" for the original implementation).
+This concept is widely known as "bonding" and was originally integrated into the Linux kernel (see Section 13.8, "Setting up bonding devices" for the original implementation).
 The term Network Teaming is used to refer to the new implementation of this concept.

 The main difference between bonding and Network Teaming is that teaming supplies a set of small kernel modules responsible for providing an interface for teamd instances.
 Everything else is handled in user space.
 This is different from the original bonding implementation which contains all of its functionality exclusively in the kernel.
-For a comparison refer to Table 13.5, "Feature Comparison between Bonding and Team".
+For a comparison refer to Table 13.5, "Feature comparison between bonding and team".